Norton Motorcycle Company: The Donington Park revival

-During the late 1990s, Kenny Dreer of Oregon, US evolved from restoring and upgrading Commandos to producing whole machines.
-He modernised the design and in the early 2000s intended to produce the 961 Commando, but then suspended operations in April 2006.

 After fifteen years of US ownership the Norton brand was secured by Stuart Garner, a UK businessman and owner of Norton Racing Ltd. Garner established a new 15000 sqft Norton factory at Donington Park to develop the Dreer-based machine.
-The new Norton is a 961 cc (88 × 79 mm), air- and oil-cooled pushrod parallel twin with a gear-driven counterbalancer and a 270° crank (a concept pioneered on the Yamaha TRX850).
+The new Norton was a 961 cc (88 × 79 mm), air- and oil-cooled pushrod parallel twin with a gear-driven counterbalancer and a 270° crank (a concept pioneered on the Yamaha TRX850).
 The machine, a single-seat roadster styled after the earlier Commando models, has a claimed rear-wheel power output of 80 hp, giving a top speed of over 130 mph.

 The new operation at Donington Park began limited production of a motorcycle based on the Kenny Dreer 961 Commando.
 The new motorcycle only shared the outline of the Dreer bike; all aspects of the motorcycle were re-designed in order to move into production.
 An updated and revised version of the rotary machine first produced in the 1980s is also being developed.
 The company logo was altered by "doing away with the double crossing of the 't'", in use since 1924, thereby "honouring the very first configuration of the identity, designed by [James] Norton and his daughter."

 In January 2011 it was announced designer Pierre Terblanche had departed Piaggio/Moto Guzzi to join Norton.
 In August 2011 UK minister Vince Cable announced that the Government was underwriting a £7.5 million bank loan to Norton, to promote secure cash flow for their export sales.
 Garner responded that this finance would allow Norton to double annual production from 500 to 1,000 machines.